Chart Color Schemes

 AreaSearch assessment of residential development activity positions Hope Valley - Modbury among the top 25% of areas assessed nationwide

-Hope Valley - Modbury has seen approximately 193 dwelling approvals annually over the past five financial years, totalling 969 homes.
-As of FY26, 72 approvals have been recorded.
-On average, around 0.9 people move to the area per year for each dwelling built between FY21 and FY25, indicating supply meets or exceeds demand.
-The average construction cost of new homes is $220,000, below regional norms, offering more affordable housing options.
+Hope Valley - Modbury has received approximately 193 dwelling approvals per year over the past five financial years, totalling 969 homes.
+As of FY26, 83 approvals have been recorded.
+On average, 0.9 people have moved to the area annually for each dwelling built between FY21 and FY25, indicating that supply is meeting or exceeding demand.
+The average construction cost value of new homes in the area is $220,000, which is below regional norms, offering more affordable housing options.

-Future projections show Hope Valley - Modbury adding 1,316 residents by 2041 (from the latest AreaSearch quarterly estimate).
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+According to the latest AreaSearch quarterly estimate, the area is projected to add 695 residents by 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development